Skip to main content

 A bull terrier lies upside down, close to the camera, with their tongue out

 This is an easy one, though there might be a few breeds here that you don’t expect.
 Terriers get their own special classification and were designed to hunt rodents.
 Oddly enough, most pit bulls go with this crew if they’re an American Staffordshire terrier or bull terrier.
-This group is full of big personalities, and some terriers can’t live with other dogs.
+The group is full of big personalities, and some terriers can’t live with other dogs.
 But after a bit of training, you’ll never find a more devoted companion.

 Toy Group